IPA.CONF(5) IPA.CONF(5)

 }

-The reach section can be absent or empty and no commands will be run
+The reach section can be absent or empty and in this case no commands

-ipa(8) also informs accounting systems used by limit's rule when a
+Accounting systems used by limit's rule are informed when a limit

-limit becomes reached, so if you do not specify commands in the reach
+becomes reached.
+So if you do not specify commands in the reach sec-

 Example: